iacchus/ntfy-real-time-client/README.rst

     ./notify.py

-Then while it is running,  try to send a notification to the device (or all the devices) via `Pushover website`_ or other notification sending app.
+Then while it is running,  try to send a notification to the device (or all the devices) via `NTFY website`_ or other notification sending app.

-Full featured Pushover client using this lib
+Full featured NTFY client using this lib
 ============================================

 Send notification to desktop (if you use ``notify-send``) and show the notification on the terminal executing it.
-Only lacks the Pushover App icon.

 You can even create a systemd service to always receive the notifications on desktop automatically.
 (In this case, you can delete the terminal printing